rust-lang/rust/src/doc/rustc-dev-guide/src/getting-started.md

 ### System Requirements

-[**See this chapter for detailed software requirements.**](./building/prerequisites.md) Most notably, you will need python 2 to run `x.py`.
+[**See this chapter for detailed software requirements.**](./building/prerequisites.md) Most notably, you will need Python 2 to run `x.py`.

-There are no hard hardware requirements, but building the compiler is computationally expensive, so a beefier machine will help, and I wouldn't recommend building try to build on a Raspberry Pi :P
+There are no hard hardware requirements, but building the compiler is computationally expensive, so a beefier machine will help, and I wouldn't recommend trying to build on a Raspberry Pi :P

 - x86 and ARM are both supported (TODO: confirm)
 - Recommended 30GB of free disk space; otherwise, you will have to keep